otrv4/otrv4/otrv4.md

 This message finishes the non-interactive DAKE.
 It contains a key-only unforgeable message authentication code function.
 Bob sends it to Alice to commit to a choice of his ECDH ephemeral key and his DH ephemeral key, and to acknowledge Alice's ECDH ephemeral key and DH ephemeral key.
-This message might also contain an attached encrypted message, which is highly recommended.

 A valid Non-Interactive-Auth message is generated as follows: